 The Academy believes that students are happier and more successful at the Academy if they are involved in one or more of our extra-curricular activities.
 The creative and/or physical outlet provided by such participation promotes a well-balanced life.
 Extra-curricular participation also builds teamwork and school spirit among the community of learners.
 Still, we recognize that students must show a special commitment, especially for athletics, in attending events/practices/games and also completing homework.
-Nonetheless, some of our most accomplished students at our sister schools have professed that the discipline gathered from participation (in terms of time management and personal habits) has greatly helped their academic growth.
 There is a range of supervised activities to select from: Latin club, chess club, various music ensembles, art club, science explorers club, yearbook, or one of our many athletic teams.
-We encourage the parents to work closely with the teachers and administration in support of the superb extra-curricular offerings for our young people.
+We encourage the parents/guardians to work closely with the teachers and administration in support of the superb extra-curricular offerings for our young people.